 We may never have a therapy that is commercially successful.
 To date, we have no therapy authorized for marketing.
 Our investigational COMP360 psilocybin therapy requires further clinical investigation, regulatory review, significant market access and marketing efforts and substantial investment before it can produce any revenue.
 Furthermore, if approved, our therapy may not achieve an adequate level of acceptance by payors, health technology assessment bodies, healthcare professionals, patients and the medical community at large, and we may not become profitable.
 The level of acceptance we ultimately achieve may be affected by negative public perceptions and historical media coverage of psychedelic substances, including psilocybin.
 Because of this history, efforts to educate the medical community and third-party payors and health technologies assessment bodies on the benefits of our investigational COMP360 psilocybin therapy may require significant resources and may never be successful, which would prevent us from generating significant revenue or becoming profitable.

 Market acceptance of our future therapies by healthcare professionals, patients, healthcare payors and health technology assessment bodies will depend on a number of factors, many of which are beyond our control, including, but not limited to, the following:

-- acceptance by healthcare professionals, patients and healthcare payors of each therapy as safe, effective and cost-effective; - changes in the standard of care for the targeted indications for any therapeutic candidate; - the strength of sales, marketing and distribution support;
+- · acceptance by healthcare professionals, patients and healthcare payors of each therapy as safe, effective and cost-effective; - · changes in the standard of care for the targeted indications for any therapeutic candidate; - the strength of sales, marketing and distribution support; - · potential product liability claims;

-- potential product liability claims; - the therapeutic candidate's relative convenience, ease of use, ease of administration and other perceived advantages over alternative therapies; - the prevalence and severity of adverse events or publicity; - limitations, precautions or warnings listed in the summary of therapeutic characteristics, patient information leaflet, package labeling or instructions for use: - the cost of treatment with our therapy in relation to alternative treatments; - the steps that prescribers and dispensers must take, given that COMP360 includes a controlled substance, as well as the perceived risks based upon its controlled substance status: - the ability to manufacture our product in sufficient quantities and yields; - the availability and amount of coverage and reimbursement from healthcare payors, and the willingness of patients to pay out of pocket in the absence of healthcare payor coverage or adequate reimbursement; - the willingness of the target patient population to try, and of healthcare professionals to prescribe, the therapy; - any potential unfavorable publicity, including negative publicity associated with recreational use or abuse of psilocybin; - any restrictions on the use, sale or distribution of our investigational COMP360 psilocybin therapy or any future therapeutic candidates, including through REMS; - · the extent to which therapies are approved for inclusion and reimbursed on formularies of hospitals and managed care organizations; and - whether our therapies are designated under physician treatment guidelines or under reimbursement guidelines as a first-line, second-line, third-line or last-line therapy.
+- · the therapeutic candidate's relative convenience, ease of use, ease of administration and other perceived advantages over alternative therapies; - · the prevalence and severity of adverse events or publicity; - · limitations, precautions or warnings listed in the summary of therapeutic characteristics, patient information leaflet, package labeling or instructions for use; - the cost of treatment with our therapy in relation to alternative treatments; - the steps that prescribers and dispensers must take, given that COMP360 includes a controlled substance, as well as the perceived risks based upon its controlled substance status; - the ability to manufacture our product in sufficient quantities and yields; - the availability and amount of coverage and reimbursement from healthcare payors, and the willingness of patients to pay out of pocket in the absence of healthcare payor coverage or adequate reimbursement; - the willingness of the target patient population to try, and of healthcare professionals to prescribe, the therapy; - any potential unfavorable publicity, including negative publicity associated with recreational or professional use or abuse of psilocybin or with adverse outcomes or side effects from the use of psilocybin such as unfavorable publicity related to use of psilocybin at Oregon state-licensed psilocybin service centers under the supervision of a state-licensed facilitator; - · any restrictions on the use, sale or distribution of our investigational COMP360 psilocybin therapy or any future therapeutic candidates, including through REMS; - · the extent to which therapies are approved for inclusion and reimbursed on formularies of hospitals and managed care organizations; and - · whether our therapies are designated under physician treatment guidelines or under reimbursement guidelines as a first-line, second-line, third-line or last-line therapy.